The Calorimeter Theory

 The pollution from fossil fuels could be compared with plastic in the oceans.

-The heat causes drought, storms and heavy rainfalls and that isn't good either.
+The increased temperature causes drought, storms and heavy rainfalls and that isn't good either.

 The sooner we avoid using fossil fuels the better but we still can use some of them wisely.

-Coal is the largest occurence of fossil fuels.
+Coal is the largest occurence of fossil fuels and the most pollutant.

 We have the technology to replace coal and we should stop using coal as soon as possible.